 However, for most people, WordPress Full Site Editing is one of the most important parts of the process that we are talking about.
 Now that it is almost here, it is natural to worry about the impact of FSE on your existing site, whether you are using a third-party theme or a page builder.

 So bear with us, as we tell you all about WordPress Full Site Editing, why is it so important and what are the impacts of this particular feature that we are rating so highly.

 Why is WordPress Working on the Full Site Editing?

 WordPress started out as a platform for bloggers looking for a free way to publish their texts online.
 But over the years, its true potential slowly revealed, as people started to build all kinds of sites using WordPress.
 In fact, WordPress is used by so many people that it powers over 39% of the web that we see today.

 In total, 4 major phases of the Gutenberg project were planned.
 It is a project that is supposed to change the publishing of content on the web.
-In the first phase of the project, the block editor was released in late 2018, with the second one supposed to be launched in the latter part of 2021.
+In the first phase of the project, the block editor was released in late 2018, with the second one launched in the latter part of 2021.
 Full Site Editing, the second phase is likely to change how we design the whole outlook of a WordPress website.

 With the page builder plugins like Elementor, Beaver Builder, Divi becoming more and more popular, the default way of designing a WordPress website was becoming kind of obsolete.
-So the WordPress Full Site Editing will come as a blessing and offer the developers and site owners a more modern and dynamic site-building experience.
-The full site editing will rely on WordPress REST API, React, GraphQL on its core, so there’s no doubt about the availability of cutting-edge web developing experience.
+So WordPress Full Site Editing will come as a blessing and offer the developers and site owners a more modern and dynamic site-building experience.
+The full site editing will rely on WordPress REST API, React, GraphQL on its core, so there’s no doubt about the availability of cutting-edge web development experience.

 These are the prime reason for WordPress to opt for offering the full site editing feature.